a discussion of estimating products and number lines, the class will be

 - The day before the lesson, invite a few students to bring in a CD

 of their favorite band or choose some songs that you think the students

 will like.
 Use different tempos or genres of music for each round.

-- Print out Number Line Dancing Cards on card stock and cut apart or write the numbers directly on 3 × 5 cards.
-Sort into piles according to letter on card
+- Print out Number Line Dancing Cards on card stock, and cut them apart.
+Or, write the numbers directly on 3 × 5 cards.
+Sort into piles according to the shape on the cards.

 - Take the time to view the Number Line Dancing Presentation a few times before the lesson to get comfortable with the slides.